 No. Members obviously benefit from the affordable financial services, money management education and personalized service that credit unions provide.
 However, companies also gain by offering a credit union benefit to their employees.
 By doing so, employers increase their companies’ marketability and help employees gain access to financial services that they might have been unable to obtain elsewhere.

 In the end, credit unions benefit all consumers — members and non-members alike.
 Credit unions provide the economic benefits of capital investment and help local capital pools serve local communities.
 Credit unions also benefit all consumers by continuing to provide rate competition and an overall choice for financial services in the marketplace.

 To take advantage of the money-saving benefits of Central Credit Union membership, you must work for one of our more than 250 affiliated companies and organizations or be an immediate family member of a Central Credit Union member.
-Membership is also open to residents of the greater Chicagoland area.
+Membership is also open to Illinois state residents.

 For more information regarding affiliation, please click here.